Religion and environmentalism: Buddhism

-Just as we experience suffering so too do other sentient beings.
-It is from this basis that we can develop the aspiration to alleviate them from their suffering.
-Since beginningless time it is taught that at one time all beings have been our kind parents, so by wishing to repay their kindness we can come to develop compassion for all sentient beings, by developing the aspiration to relieve them of their suffering and the causes of suffering.
-Buddhism teaches that merely listening to and reading the words is not sufficient to bring about transformation within our minds.
-We need to contemplate them and then apply them to our daily lives.
-Developing compassion takes training and practice, but by developing habitual tendencies to bring benefit to others, a more healthy relationship with others and our environment will naturally develop.
+In the Buddhist tradition, the recognition of suffering as a universal experience shared by all sentient beings forms the foundation for cultivating the aspiration to alleviate their suffering.
+This perspective is rooted in the belief that all beings have, at some point in the vast expanse of time, been our benevolent caregivers, leading to a sense of gratitude and a desire to reciprocate their kindness.
+Through this understanding, compassion towards all sentient beings emerges, driven by the intention to alleviate their suffering and the underlying causes of suffering.
+Buddhism emphasizes that the exposure to teachings and texts is insufficient for inner transformation; true change arises from contemplation and practical application in our daily lives.
+Cultivating compassion requires dedicated training and practice, fostering habitual tendencies that prioritize the well-being of others.
+This process not only nurtures a more harmonious relationship with others and the environment but also contributes to personal growth and spiritual development.

 Buddha taught that a balance must be established between self-destruction and self-indulgence.
 These days much emphasis is placed on the economic and social aspects of life and environmental aspects are often overlooked.
 When human preferences are leveled by developing compassion and equanimity, there is balance and harmony within the mind which has an impact on our actions of body and speech.

-In summary, Buddhism provides a structured framework that creates not only short-term solutions to amending the broken relationship between humanity and nature, but it also teaches us how we can fulfill our ultimate collective aspirations.
+In summary, Buddhism provides a structured framework that aims to create not only short-term solutions to amending the broken relationship between humanity and nature, but it also teaches people how to fulfill their ultimate collective aspirations.